 Aid and Development

 How can you help

 What causes inequality?

 It’s a complex picture but some of the key drivers of economic inequality are:

-- Governments cutting the tax rates for money made on capital at the same time as people with that capital taking steps to avoid the tax they should pay
+– A shift in what’s valued in many countries – there’s been a greater financial return placed on money and assets (capital) than on work – Governments cutting the tax rates for money made on capital at the same time as people with that capital taking steps to avoid the tax they should pay

 – Wages for the top earners skyrocketing while the wages of average workers barely change, and crucially;

 – Individuals and firms who have the capital using their power and position to have the rules changed in their favour.

 The impact of extreme inequality is most keenly felt in developing countries where missing out means remaining trapped in the cycle of extreme poverty.
 It’s estimated that tax dodging by multinational companies costs the world’s poorest countries at least USD $100 billion every year.